Use this simple calculator to determine the best exposure to start with for photographing the Milky Way.

 Where (focal length) is your lens focal length (I recommend using your shortest focal length lens) and (crop factor) is the crop factor of your camera’s sensor relative to a full-frame 36mmx24mm sensor.
 For full-frame sensors it’s 1, APS-C sensors it’s 1.5 and 4/3 sensors it’s 2.
 I limit the maximum focal length to 300mm because it’s unlikely that you’ll be photographing through a longer lens without an equatorial mount anyway, at which point this calculator becomes useless because you would be able to take much longer exposures.

 The f/number should generally be set to the lowest possible number, preferably f/2.8 or lower if your lens supports it.
 The calculator just uses the minimum f/number rating that you specified for your lens.
-Lenses with f/numbers of f/4.0 or higher are not recommended because they will force you to use higher ISO, resulting in noisier images.
-If you anticipate stopping down to reduce comatic aberration, enter the f/number that you will stop down to.
+Lenses with f/numbers of f/4.0 or higher are not recommended because they will not collect enough light for the target exposure value, resulting in noisier images.
+If you anticipate stopping down to reduce comatic aberration or astigmatism, enter the f/number that you plan to stop down to.
 Lenses with lower f/numbers are generally better for photographing the Milky Way.
+For fast 35mm and 50mm prime lenses, particularly when performing panorama stitching, the best combination of brightness, reduced vignetting and low aberration levels is generally f/2.8.
 Check out my article on How to Pick a Lens for Milky Way Photography for a more complete explanation.

 f/number = minimum lens f/number

 The ISO is calculated based on your aperture and shutter speed both.
-It’s extrapolated in stops from a “standard” (-8 EV) Milky Way exposure of: 30 seconds, f/2.0, ISO 3200.
-For each stop of variation in the f/number, the ISO is adjusted reciprocally one stop to compensate for the change in brightness.
-Additionally, variations in shutter speed away from the “standard” 30 seconds will adjust the ISO based on an “ISO factor” where the factor is 0 near 30 seconds, drops to -1 above 60 seconds, and increases to 1 below 20 seconds, 2 below 10 seconds and 3 below 5 seconds.
-These aren’t discreet stops, but ranges that encompass the shutter speed stops of roughly 60 seconds, 30 seconds, 15 seconds, 7 seconds and 3 seconds.
+It’s extrapolated in stops from a “standard” (-7 EV) Milky Way exposure of: 30 seconds, f/2.0, ISO 1600.
+(There’s no standard actual standard, I just made this up from experience.
+Think of it like the sunny-16 rule for shooting the Milky Way.)
+For each stop of variation in the f/number, the ISO is adjusted reciprocally one stop to compensate for the change in brightness but with limits at ISO 800 for lenses f/1.4 and lower, ISO 1600 for lenses f/2 and lower and otherwise generally suggesting ISO 3200 for slower lenses.
+Additionally, variations in shutter speed away from the “standard” 30 seconds will adjust the ISO based on an “ISO factor” where the factor is 0 near 30 seconds, drops to -1 above 60 seconds, and increases to 1 below 15 seconds.
+These aren’t discreet stops, but ranges that have worked well form my personal experience.
 The resulting factor is applied as an exponent to 2 and multiplied by the ISO.
-The calculation stops at a maximum ISO of 409600 which is higher than most cameras can go anyway.
-The ISO calculation works on a series of nested if-statements which look kind of like this:
+The calculation stops at a maximum ISO of ISO 6400 for rather long or slow lenses.
+Beyond the suggestion of the calulator, ISO 3200 is about the maximum gain you should generally use on most contemporary digital camera sensors in order to achieve a decent balance between amplification (brightness) and dynamic range.
+ISOs higher than 3200 are OK but often result in overly bright star exposures.
+To retain the most star color, ISOs between 800 and 3200 are recommended.

 Finally, the exposure value is calculated with the equation for exposure value.
-The target exposure for shots of the night sky is -8 EV.
+Our target exposure for shots of the night sky is -7 EV.
 This calculation will tell you the actual exposure value of the calculated exposure settings.
-It might differ from -8 EV because of the “stopped” nature of the calculator but it should be pretty close to -8 EV if I did my math right.
+It might differ from -7 EV because of the “stopped” nature of the calculator but it should be pretty close to -7 EV if you’re not equipment limited.
+If your lens is too slow, your max ISO too low or your lens too long, you’ll end up with a lower EV, often resulting in a noisier picture.

 EV = log2(fnumber^2/recommendedShutterspeed)